 Non-economic damages include compensation for the actual injury you suffered and are very hard to quantify.
 The jury is required to assign a monetary value to the injury caused by the professional malpractice.
 This includes disability, pain and suffering, and disfigurement.

 Economic damages include compensation for the monetary losses the plaintiff suffered, such as medical expenses, reduced future earnings, current lost wages and any other quantifiable monetary loss.

-If you are the victim of professional or medical malpractice it is important for you to speak with an experienced Beaver professional malpractice attorney about your situation.
+If you are the victim of professional malpractice it is important for you to speak with an experienced Beaver professional malpractice attorney about your situation.
 The team at Shenderovich, Shenderovich and Fishman has decades of experience representing clients just like you who have been victims of professional malpractice.
 Call the office today at 888-98-TWINS(89467) to schedule a consultation about your case.